Raverbury/EbookSQL/README.md

 Should any changes are made to the 5 scripts, run them again in the same order to reflect the new changes.

 New queries implemented per the PDF's instruction are placed into a separate script (ebook_pdf_queries.sql) for easy viewing.
-Other scripts already include these by default.
+Other script files already include these by default where relevant.